 Keep track of how many each person gave so they can have “extra” chances to win.

 5. Mix and Match

 You don’t have to stick with one subathon strategy.
-Choose a bunch of ideas and give your viewers options on what they can sub for.
+Choose a bunch of ideas and give your viewers options for what they can sub.
 For instance, at 5 subs you can eat a pepper, at 10 subs you can dance for 10 minutes, and at 50 subs, you can give away a game.

 Remember to always be grateful to those who support your stream.
-Most viewers are turned off by streamers who think that they are owed something.
+Streamers who think they are owed something often turn most viewers off.
 Being truly grateful will encourage more donations overall.

 You should also plan a mini celebration for when the clock strikes that you are done.
 Thank your new subscribers and your loyal viewer base for supporting you throughout the subathon, then go get some well-deserved sleep.